'Everything was geared towards my debut'

 "Thankfully I got that opportunity and didn’t do too bad, which led to some more appearances."

-With typical modesty, that's how former Manchester United midfielder Darren Fletcher recalls the kickstart to his senior career with the club, which occurred exactly 20 years ago this Sunday.
+With typical modesty, that's how former Manchester United midfielder Darren Fletcher recalls the kickstart to his senior career with the club, which occurred on this day 23 years ago.

-And as the Scot surveys the Old Trafford pitch in his current role as the club's technical director, watching the Reds walk out of the tunnel to play on the hallowed turf, he could be forgiven for thinking how it felt to do just that as a 19-year-old on 12 March 2003.
+And as the Scot surveys the Old Trafford pitch in his current role as Under-18s coach, watching the Reds walk out of the tunnel to play on the hallowed turf, he could be forgiven for thinking how it felt to do just that as a 19-year-old on 12 March 2003.

 “It was amazing.
-It was against FC Basel in the Champions League and I was starting on the right wing,” he says, in an interview for this Sunday's edition of United Review.
+It was against FC Basel in the Champions League and I was starting on the right wing,” he said, during an interview conducted around the 20-year anniversary, in 2023.

 “I was 19 when I made my debut and a little bit of it was [thinking] 'this was meant to happen sooner.’
 I had a lot of injury problems as a youth player, so I pretty much missed about 18 months, close to two years, with injuries.